dreaw131313/Dreaw-Entity-Component-System/README.md

 are undefined behavior.

 During Iteration with **ForEachForward** method component setups of existing entities can not be changed and existing entities cannot be destroyed.
-New entities can be created.

 **Query** can be used to iterate from multiple threads.
 To be able to iterate from multiple threads, first we need create batch iterators from **Query** with method:
 ```cpp